Schwad/query_pad/README.md

 ## Notes from the author

 This is a private, internal application that allows users to post and answer questions.
-They may also search for relevant questions.
+They may also search questions.

 I approached this project very simply.
 I aimed to use the tools closest to my toolbox- straightforward REST/CRUD with Rails-based conventions and common tooling (devise, elasticsearch, postgres, bootstrap, heroku deployment, RSpec, Capybara).